 Effective May 1, 2021, the Board adopted a written Severance Policy covering all senior executives of the Company.
 Termination and change of control payments under the Severance Policy will not duplicate any severance payments provided for in an individual employment agreement (such that the higher amount would apply).
 For a summary of the Severance Policy, see "Severance and Change of Control Benefits."
-Pursuant to the Severance Policy, in order to receive any payments upon a termination or change of control, our named executive officers must execute a general release of all known and unknown claims, as drafted in the Company's discretion, in a severance agreement acceptable to the Company within the applicable deadline set forth therein, but in no event later than twenty-one days following the executive's termination date, and permit the release to become effective and irrevocable in accordance with its terms
+Pursuant to the Severance Policy, in order to receive any payments upon a termination or change of control, our named executive officers must execute a general release of all known and unknown claims, as drafted in the Company's discretion, in a severance agreement acceptable to the Company within the applicable deadline set forth therein, but in no event later than twenty-one days following the executive's termination date, and permit the release to become effective and irrevocable in accordance with its terms.

 Options granted to our officers and certain of our directors may contain acceleration provisions upon certain merger, acquisition, or change of control transactions.
 If the relationship between us and an executive officer or a director is terminated, except for cause (as defined in the various option plan agreements), options that are vested will generally remain exercisable for ninety days or thirty-six months after such termination depending on whether the options were granted to an executive officer or director.
+Generally, any benefits conferred on an executive officer as a result of a change of control require such officer to execute a signed and dated general release of known and unknown claims in a termination agreement acceptable to the Company.